michael-benin-CN/gifshot/README.md

 5. Verify that the minified output file has been updated in `build/gifshot.js` and `build/gifshot.min.js` and that no unit tests are failing.
 6. Send the PR!

-**Note:** There is a gulp `watch` task set up that will automatically build, lint, test, and minify gifshot whenever a module inside of the `src/modules` directory is changed.
+**Note:** There is a gulp `watch` task set up that will automatically build, test, and minify gifshot whenever a module inside of the `src/modules` directory is changed.
 We recommend using it.

 ## Credits